SDU-eScience/Documentation/README.md

 # Documentation
-This documentation exists to provide an introduction of the SDUCloud.
+This is the old documentation exists which still connects to the http://esciencecloud.readthedocs.io/en/latest/